crocs-muni/minerva/experiments/README.md

 # Experiments

 **[METACENTRUM ONLY]**
+This directory is only usable to run the experiments on [Metacentrum](https://metacentrum.cz/en/), the Czech National Grid Infrastructure.
+It uses the PBS Professional job submission/management system so it could be adapted easily to other deployments of it.
+The experiments could also be adapted to run locally, although the are computationaly heavy.

 ## Experiment workflow

 Before running any experiments, make sure you sourced the `activate.sh` script at the root of the artifact.

 Use fish scripts in `submit` directory to submit jobs.
 This script sets up `EXPERIMENT_DIR` and passes it to jobs.
 It actually submits the `task.sh` script as the job.
 This script is just a simple BASH wrapper